ionux/ok_json/README.md

 ## Description

-Simple, light, and clean JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
-Written in pure C99 for maximum portability.
+Simple, light, clean, and fully RFC 8259-compliant JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
+Written in pure C99 for maximum portability and exhaustively tested.
 Zero external library dependencies (`stdio.h`, `string.h`, and `ctype.h` are
 not used).
 Designed with safety-critical coding standards (MISRA C:2012) in mind.